ben-jacobson/Linkboxes.io/README.md

     /- Can sign up and create a login/user id
     /- Can log in / log out
-    - Can create lists when logged in, can't create lists when not logged in
-        - LinkBoard page must have an add and delete function.
+    - Can create lists when logged in, can't create lists when not logged in / - LinkBoard page must have an add and delete function.
 When empty it have a message saying "add a page now"
+        - Linkboard page needs an add button.
     - Can modify their lists when logged in, can't modify lists when not logged in /- Edit button edits the link in real time
         /- Delete button deletes the link in real time